Easy Rainbow Loom Bracelets with Beads Tutorial

 Step 8: Now comes the fun part.
 You can choose to add beads on the bands as you go along but I prefer to add them onto bands first and make a pile to work from.

 You'll notice with the Perler beads that the rubber bands only just fit through the opening.
 It helps to pinch one end of a band before squeezing it through the hole and pushing the bead into the middle.
 Actually, since it is a snug fit, the beads don't easily fall off again which is a bonus.
-I really like using glitter beads because they look pretty but there are lots of kinds of Perler Beads to choose from.
+I really like using glitter beads because they look especially pretty but there are lots of kinds of Perler Beads to choose from.

 Placement of beads into the loom board